Rates and charges

 If you can’t make a payment on your rates, water or sundry debtor notice, please complete the online payment plan form before the due date so we can set up a payment plan that suits you.

 If you have overpaid your rates, you can transfer the amount onto your water account (and vice versa).
-Call 02 6670 2400 to arrange this.
+If you want to discuss your options please call us on 02 6670 2400.